Yoni254/intro-to-computer-sciene/README.md

 _credits and copyright_

-code is written by me, Yonatan Tzukerman
+code is written by me, Yonatan Tzukerman.
-Testers and some classes were written by the teachers and students, credit for those are in comments throughout the files
+Testers and some classes were written by the teachers and students, credit for those are in comments throughout the files.